10 Best Herbal Essential Oils For Postoperative Recovery

 vitex agnus-castus essential oil

-Vitex agnus-castus, commonly known as chasteberry, has been traditionally used in herbal medicine for its potential to support hormonal balance and emotional well-being.
+Vitex agnus-castus, commonly known as chasteberry, is a herbal essential oil that has been traditionally used to support hormonal balance and emotional well-being.

-Citrus sinensis, commonly known as sweet orange, produces a valuable essential oil that has been increasingly recognized for its potential benefits in postoperative recovery.
+Silybum marianum, commonly known as milk thistle, is a herbal plant that has been traditionally used for its potential health benefits, including its role in postoperative recovery.